suma/hex/README.md

 hex
 =========
-hex editor, I am currently developing.
+hex editor.

+This project is closed.

 ## Features